Listen to the radio interview, Mike Harris and MT Keshe:

 In 2006 the intellectual properties related to this technology were transferred to Stichting the Keshe Foundation in The Netherlands.
 The main objective of this Foundation is the distribution of licensing fees to five different areas related to thewelfare of mankind and and world education.

-Posted by Mike Harris on February 20, 2016, With 2423 Reads Filed under Short End of the Stick.
+Posted by Mike Harris on February 20, 2016, With 2690 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.